Benanna2019/enhance-invoices/README.md

     }

     someFunction()
+}

 customElements.define('my-element', MyElement)
-}

 ```

 That is actually really difficult for me to wrap my mind around.
-I guarantee this is a me thing so this is no comment on the architecture/api for pregressive enhancement.
+I guarantee this is a me thing so this is no comment on the architecture/api for progressive enhancement.
 Having started with react to get away from `document.something` and having used it for years, this is really difficult, even if it is lower level and mimic's the platform.

 I think there is a great educational opportunity here though for someone on the enhance team to take a component in react, svelte, vue, etc and show what it looks like as a custom element in enhance.